 Coursework may include topics in behavior, production, meat science, reproduction, genetics, nutrition, ration formulation, agricultural marketing, biology, chemistry, and statistics.
 Animal science graduates can work in many fields or pursue graduate studies in veterinary medicine, reproduction, nutrition, etc. Animal science programs are offered by many colleges and universities.

 Biology majors study a variety of topics such as microbiology, biochemistry, inorganic chemistry, organic chemistry, ecology, genetics, immunology, development, anatomy, and physiology.

 A biology degree is particularly versatile and can provide a path to dozens of animal-related careers or graduate-level studies depending on the specific courses an undergraduate chooses to pursue.
 Nearly all colleges and universities offer a biology degree, and it is also a very common graduate offering.

 Dairy science majors study dairy cattle management topics including milk production, nutrition, herd health, reproduction, genetics, and marketing.
 Students who graduate from these programs are qualified to work as dairy farmers, dairy managers, or in other related dairy positions.

 Top dairy science programs are offered at the University of Wisconsin, the University of Georgia, Mississippi State University, Texas A&M University, and several other institutions across the U.S.

 Some equine science programs include significant hands-on riding and competition experience in various disciplines.
-Equine science programs are offered by many colleges and universities; an equine science minor is also a popular option for those studying animal science or biology.
+Equine science programs are offered by many colleges and universities; an equine science minor also is a popular option for those studying animal science or biology.